Cosmic shear without shape noise: Introduction

 \section{Introduction}

-{ } Weak gravitational lensing has been advertised as a powerful probe of cosmology (e.g. \citealt{Albrecht06, 2008ARNPS..58...99H}), and is a major science driver for several ongoing and future surveys, such as the Dark Energy Survey\footnote{http://www.darkenergysurvey.org/}, the KIlo Degree Survey\footnote{http://kids.strw.leidenuniv.nl/}, HyperSuprimeCam\footnote{http://www.naoj.org/Projects/HSC/}, the Large Synoptic Survey Telescope \footnote{http://www.lsst.org/lsst/}, Euclid \footnote{sci.esa.int/euclid/}, and the Wide-Field Infrared Survey Telescope\footnote{http://wfirst.gsfc.nasa.gov/}.
+{ } Weak gravitational lensing has been advertised as a powerful probe of cosmology (e.g. \citealt{abc06, 2008ARNPS..58...99H,wme13}), and is a major science driver for several ongoing and future surveys, such as the Dark Energy Survey\footnote{http://www.darkenergysurvey.org/}, the KIlo Degree Survey\footnote{http://kids.strw.leidenuniv.nl/}, HyperSuprimeCam\footnote{http://www.naoj.org/Projects/HSC/}, the Large Synoptic Survey Telescope \footnote{http://www.lsst.org/lsst/}, Euclid \footnote{sci.esa.int/euclid/}, and the Wide-Field Infrared Survey Telescope\footnote{http://wfirst.gsfc.nasa.gov/}.
 It is the least indirect method available for constraining the distributions of both dark and luminous matter in the universe.
 Weak lensing by large-scale structure -- termed cosmic shear -- promises powerful constraints on both the growth of structure and the expansion history of the Universe.

 For cosmic shear, typical fluctuations in the matter density field projected over cosmological distances produce lensing distortions to galaxy ellipticities of order $10^{-3}$.
-The noise (per ellipticity component) resulting from the random intrinsic orientations and ellipticities of shapes, by contrast, is $\sigma_\eps \sim0.26$ \citep{cjj13}.
-In order to detect the cosmic shear signal at high significance, lensing analyses must use every available galaxy.
-This comes at a high cost in increased systematic error, as shear measurements using faint and poorly-resolved galaxy images are especially susceptible to calibration biases (c.f. \citealt{2003MNRAS.343..459H,2013MNRAS.429..661M}).
+The noise (per ellipticity component) resulting from the random intrinsic orientations and ellipticities of shapes, by contrast, is $\sigma_\eps \sim0.26$ (e.g. \citealt{cjj13}).
+In order to detect the cosmic shear signal at high significance, lensing analyses must include faint and poorly-resolved galaxies.
+This comes at a high cost in increased systematic error, as shear measurements using marginal galaxy images are especially susceptible to calibration biases (c.f. \citealt{2003MNRAS.343..459H,2013MNRAS.429..661M}).
 For all of these reasons, it is highly desirable to control for sources of intrinsic scatter in lensing observables.